mumahendras3/sl6ckware/README.md

 ## SETUP
 ### Compiling a new s6-rc service database
 1. Clone this repo.

 2. Create a copy of the `source` directory from this repo and put it somewhere else in your system (e.g. `/etc/s6/rc/source`).

 3. Edit these two files (all paths below are relative to the `source` directory that you just copied):
-    3. `bundles/sysinit/contents`: this file contains a list of services that are needed to initialize the system, just like the `rc.S` script.
+    1. `bundles/sysinit/contents`: this file contains a list of services that are needed to initialize the system, just like the `rc.S` script.
 In this file you can (for example) uncomment `font` service to load a custom screen font for the virtual console (see `rc.font/font/up` for instructions on how to load your desired custom screen font).
-    3. `bundles/multi-user/contents`: this file contains a list of services that will be started when entering one of the multi user runlevels (runlevel 2, 3, 4, and 5 by default), just like the `rc.M` script.
+    2. `bundles/multi-user/contents`: this file contains a list of services that will be started when entering one of the multi user runlevels (runlevel 2, 3, 4, and 5 by default), just like the `rc.M` script.
 In this file you can (for example) uncomment `cpufreq` and `bluetooth` service to set the default cpu governor and enable bluetooth support, respectively, at boot time.

 4. Feel free to edit all other files inside the `source` directory beside those two files above.

 5. Use `s6-rc-compile` (more details are available in `/usr/doc/s6-rc-<version>/doc/s6-rc-compile.html`) to compile a new s6-rc service database from your `source` directory that will be used by s6-rc at runtime to manage services:

+    ```bash
-    `s6-rc-compile /etc/s6/rc/compiled /etc/s6/rc/source/*`
+    s6-rc-compile /etc/s6/rc/compiled /etc/s6/rc/source/*
+    ```

     Explanation:
     * `/etc/s6/rc/compiled`: tell `s6-rc-compile` to put the compiled database data in `/etc/s6/rc/compiled` directory (it must not exist beforehand).
 Of course you can change `/etc/s6/rc/compiled` to other places that you want.